What is Pupil Premium?

 How can parents and carers contribute to the success of the Pupil Premium scheme?

 If your child is eligible for free school meals, it is worth registering them even if they're not going to have the school lunch.
 It will have a direct impact on the funding and will maximize the support we can provide.

 Parental support and involvement is a key factor in raising standards.
-If you would like help or advice with supporting your child, please contact Mrs Jo Smalley who is our Pupil Premium Manager.
+If you would like help or advice with supporting your child, please contact our Pupil Premium Leaders; Mrs Jo Smalley (Pound Pill) or Jenny Metcalfe (Broadwood).

 Pupil Premium Strategy